 You must be living permanently in Australia, be legally married and have lived separately for at least 12 months prior to making an Application for Divorce.

-We can help you with your Divorce Application.
+Our Divorce Lawyers can help you with your application.

 Establishing fair parenting arrangements following the breakdown of a family relationship can be complicated.
 We can help you reach a parenting arrangement by providing sound advice.